 But you can still count on spirits that will sip well on their own and taste great with ice, seltzer, or mixed into cocktails, because for every $100 bottle of Kentucky Owl Bourbon or $50 bottle of Stranahan Blue Peak Single Malt, there’s a cheap but acceptable whiskey out there.

-Below, you’ll find a selection of the best cheap whiskey under 20 bucks.
+Below, you’ll find a selection of some the best cheap whiskey you can get under 20 bucks – we know because we did the field research.
 We’re heavy on the American whiskeys in this list, but we’ve also thrown in a couple of Scotch whiskies, a Canadian whiskey, and an Irish whiskey to boot.
-If you’re wondering how to drink whiskey, we’ve got you covered there too.
+If you’re wondering how to drink whiskey, we’ve got you covered there, too.

 Best Whiskey Brands Under $20